EmpowerPlastic/empowerchain/docs/tokenomics/initial-token-distribution.md

 - 25% for waste collectors and recyclers (to be distributed over time)
 - 25% for usage incentives and airdrops (to be distributed over time)
-- Up to 10% for private presale (exact numbers TBA - leftovers will go to the community growth group)
+- 10% for private presale (exact numbers TBA - remaining funds will be kept for future funding)
 - 5% permalocked for an on-chain staking impact
 - 20% for community growth, partnerships, liquidity, etc
 - 7.5% for team members (see lockup and vesting details below)